The new database on “The immunities of States and international organisations” is available at the following link.

-In order to shed new light on how States approach this issue, the CAHDI implemented a "Pilot Project of the Council of Europe on state practice regarding state immunities" from 2001 onwards with a view to examining judicial practice in the member and observer States of the Council of Europe.
+In order to shed new light on how States approach this issue, the CAHDI implemented a "Pilot Project of the Council of Europe on state practice regarding state immunities" in 2001 with a view to examining judicial practice in the member and observer States of the Council of Europe.
 The CAHDI compiled the information supplied by the States regarding state immunities and then produced an analytical report based on it.

-At its 30th meeting (Strasbourg, 19-20 September 2005), the CAHDI expressed the wish to be able to update the information gathered on an ongoing basis within the pilot project framework and create a monitoring mechanism making it possible to identify and examine new developments in this area.
+At its 30th meeting (Strasbourg, 19-20 September 2005), the CAHDI expressed the wish to be able to update the information gathered on an on-going basis within the pilot project framework and create a monitoring mechanism making it possible to identify and examine new developments in this area.
 This resulted in the setting up of the database, which was presented at the 31st meeting (Strasbourg, 23-24 March 2006).

 The database contains documentation provided by States and international organisations on their practice (e.g. with regard to pertinent legislation and jurisprudence) regarding:

 - Immunity of State;